-During this fascinating bike and barge you will be given the opportunity to immerse yourself in the medieval Hanseatic period of Dutch history.
+During this fascinating bike and barge tour you will be given the opportunity to immerse yourself in the medieval Hanseatic period of Dutch history.
 On a daily basis you will cycle through the central region of Holland and will have the opportunity to discover the region’s fascinating history, beautiful river landscapes, diverse natural areas, numerous historical cities and picturesque harbour towns.

 Numerous rivers and streams, the Rhine valley and diverse natural areas.This area of modern-day Holland thrived during the Middle Ages under the auspices of the Hanseatic League, a commercial and defensive confederation created to protect the economic interests of cities and countries throughout the Baltic region.
 Explore this area – one of the most loved amongst Dutch cyclists –by bike and barge.